-An influential new report has highlighted the importance of aggregation in keeping consumers happy during the next phase of streaming deployments.
+An influential report has highlighted the importance of aggregation in keeping consumers happy during the next phase of streaming deployments.

 The arrival of OTT has changed the landscape dramatically though and, if anything, such aggregation deals have become even more important.
-This has been highlighted by the publication of a new report from Accenture, Streaming’s Next Act: Aggregators to play a starring role in making consumers happier, which highlights the growing amount of consumer unhappiness as they navigate the increasingly fractured streaming landscape.
+This has been highlighted by the publication of a report from Accenture, Streaming’s Next Act: Aggregators to play a starring role in making consumers happier, which highlights the growing amount of consumer unhappiness as they navigate the increasingly fractured streaming landscape.

+Some of the figures are alarming for anyone involved in streaming services and OTT platforms.
 According to the survey, 60% of subscribers to multiple streaming services expressed frustration with their viewing experiences and 44% of those surveyed indicate they spend more than six minutes searching for something to watch.
 So, how can operators look to keep these customers on board?

 Three issues that aggregation fixes